-&lt;sup>8 We thank the authors for providing detailed code and documentation needed to construct the variables.
+&lt;sup>11 We thank the authors for providing detailed code and documentation needed to construct the variables.
 Interested readers can find more information at https://github.com/bkelly-lab/ReplicationCrisis.

+Quant Rating and Net Anomaly are the quantitative rating provided by Seeking Alpha and the net anomaly measure, as of the end of month t, and FE denotes sector × month fixed effects.
+We follow SA and define sectors using the GICS 11 sector classification.
 We standardize Quant Rating and Net Anomaly to have mean zero and unit variance, and we cluster standard errors by firm and time.